Centennial Park Public Restroom

 Plan a visit to the unofficial Meadowside swimming hole on North Branch Rock Creek.
 Find directions, safety tips, and details for wading near Baltimore, MD.

-Location Details
+Location

-Tucked along the gentle banks of North Branch Rock Creek near the Meadowside Nature Center in Rockville, Maryland, this unofficial swimming hole is one of the Washington, D.C. area's quiet little secrets.
+Tucked along the gentle banks of North Branch Rock Creek near the Meadowside Nature Center in Rockville, Maryland, this unofficial swimming hole is one of the Washington, D.C. area's quiet little quiet spots.
 You won't find crowds, concession stands, or roped-off swim zones here — just the sound of moving water, the rustle of leaves overhead, and the kind of unhurried peace that's increasingly hard to come by this close to a major metropolitan area.
 For families, solo explorers, and anyone craving a natural reset without a long drive, Meadowside delivers something genuinely refreshing.

 The creek winds through a lush, wooded corridor where towering deciduous trees form a near-complete canopy by midsummer, casting the water in cool, dappled shade.
 Mossy rocks line the banks, wildflowers push through the understory in spring, and the air carries the clean, earthy scent of a healthy woodland stream.
 The trail access via Meadowside Nature Center eases you into the landscape gradually — the hike is moderate in difficulty, with uneven terrain underfoot, so sturdy shoes are a smart call.
 Once you reach the water, the transition from trail to creek feels almost cinematic: the forest opens just enough to let the light shimmer across the surface.